-Section II: Planning and Conducting a Pellston Workshop®
+Section II: Planning and Conducting a Technical Workshop

-This section provides a description of the various steps involved in proposing, planning, and conducting a SETAC Pellston workshop, more specifically developing the workshop topic, preparing the proposal, securing SETAC approval, developing the workshop plan, carrying out the workshop, and publishing the workshop results.
+This section provides a description of the various steps involved in proposing, planning, and conducting a SETAC Technical workshop (level 1 and 2), more specifically developing the workshop topic, preparing the proposal, securing SETAC approval, developing the workshop plan, carrying out the workshop, and publishing the workshop results.

-All Pellston Workshops are administered by the SETAC office.
-It is critical to the success of every Pellston Workshop that the considerable experience of the SETAC office staff is used from the very beginning of a workshop.
+It is critical to the success of every Technical Workshop that the considerable experience of the SETAC office staff is used from the very beginning of a workshop.
 The geographic location of the organizing committee and the workshop venue will determine which SETAC office will provide logistical support.

 Step 1.
-Developing the SETAC Pellston Workshop®: Topic and Oversight

-Any SETAC member can propose a SETAC Pellston Workshop®.
-Workshop proponents will identify a pertinent issue or environmental topic to serve as a focal point for the proposed workshop and form a tentative Workshop Organizing Committee, which includes at least one SETAC office staff member (typically the scientific officer) as an ad hoc member.
+Developing the SETAC Technical Workshop: Topic and Oversight proposed workshop and form a tentative Workshop Organizing Committee, which includes at least one SETAC office staff member (typically the scientific officer) as an ad hoc member.
 The Organizing Committee will develop a proposal (essentially a concept paper with certain notional components) that clearly describes the topic, workshop objectives, Workshop Organizing Committee members, participant expertise sought, benefits to be obtained from the workshop, proposed workshop timing, and anticipated cost range and potential funding sources.